By Laura Barrios

 As the Agreement gets closer to completion, more information sessions with grassroots community members will be organized in the months ahead in order to help raise the awareness about the Anishinabek Nation Governance Agreement among band member voters.

-The vote on the Anishinabek Nation Governance Agreement will be in May/June 2019.
+The vote on the Anishinabek Nation Governance Agreement is projected to take place in May/June 2019.